 |Failure of suppliers||£2,000||£15,000||£50,000|

-Before you make a claim, check that what you want to claim for is covered by reading your policy before you contact your insurer.
+Before you make a claim, check you’re covered by reading your policy.
+If you are, contact your insurer.

 You should get all the information you need together before making your claim, including: